mohamedyd/awesome_resources/README.md

 * [Python Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook): This repository contains the entire Python Data Science Handbook, in the form of (free!)
 Jupyter notebooks.
 The book introduces the core libraries essential for working with data in Python: particularly IPython, NumPy, Pandas, Matplotlib, Scikit-Learn, and related packages.

+* [Full Speed Python](https://github.com/joaoventura/full-speed-python): This repo contains a book for self-learners and aims to teach Python using a practical approach.
+Includes exercises that play a crucial role in bringing Python learners up to speed with Python’s syntax in a short period.

 ## Language-related Repos